-IMS and Acupuncture
+IMS Treatment vs. Acupuncture

 Some patients may wonder what exactly separates Acupuncture from IMS.
 Well, first of all, IMS was developed just a few decades ago while Acupuncture has been practiced for centuries.
 The tools (needles) used are the same in both cases, however, in Acupuncture, needles are usually retained in the body for a longer period of time than IMS treatment.